supermarin/ObjectiveRecord/README.md

 This is a lightweight ActiveRecord way of accessing Core Data objects.
 The syntax is borrowed from Ruby on Rails.

+### Usage
+1. Copy the ActiveRecord folder in your project.
+2. #import "NSManagedObject+ActiveRecord.h" in your model or .pch file.

 ### Example
 ``` objc